 Thoughts as leaves on a stream is a popular metaphor used in acceptance and commitment therapy (ACT) to represent noticing thoughts and letting them pass by without attaching to them.
 I like this metaphor, since it’s not about fighting the thoughts or trying to make them go away, but just riding them out.

-I got thinking about recently this after reading a post by Meg at Why does bad advice happen to good people?
+I got thinking about recently this after reading a post by Meg at Where Good Advice Happens.
 A person had written a letter to an advice columnist about the same-sex fantasies she’d been having while in a heterosexual marriage, and she was distressed because she didn’t think she should be having these thoughts yet she couldn’t control them.
 She was trying her hardest to fight the thoughts, and it just seemed to make the thoughts more intrusive and make her feel worse.

 Busy beavers damming up thoughts